jacebenson/jace.pro/content/post/2019-11-13-vs-code-extensions/index.md

 The bad;

 - ~~Table configurations not modifiable~~
-- Table configurations do not allow you to modify preconfigured tables e.g. UI Pages, Business Rules
+- Table configurations do not allow you to modify pre-configured tables e.g. UI Pages, Business Rules
 - ~~Only works for Scoped Applications~~
 - Can work with global records if you know the plugin that includes the record in question
 - Has interesting way to configure initially (shown in video)